Symbol: Psychoanalysis, rhetoric, and archetypes

 Kenneth Burke described Homo sapiens as a "symbol-using, symbol making, and symbol misusing animal" to suggest that a person creates symbols as well as misuses them.
-One example he uses to indicate what he means by the misuse of symbol is the story of a man who, when told that a particular food item was whale blubber, could barely keep from throwing it up.
+One example he uses to indicate what he means by the misuse of the symbol is the story of a man who, when told that a particular food item was whale blubber, could barely keep from throwing it up.
 Later, his friend discovered it was actually just a dumpling.
 But the man's reaction was a direct consequence of the symbol of "blubber" representing something inedible in his mind.
 In addition, the symbol of "blubber" was created by the man through various kinds of learning.

 Burke goes on to describe symbols as also being derived from Sigmund Freud's work on condensation and displacement, further stating that symbols are not just relevant to the theory of dreams but also to "normal symbol systems".
 He says they are related through "substitution", where one word, phrase, or symbol is substituted for another in order to change the meaning.
 In other words, if one person does not understand a certain word or phrase, another person may substitute a synonym or symbol in order to get the meaning across.
 However, upon learning the new way of interpreting a specific symbol, the person may change his or her already-formed ideas to incorporate the new information.

-Jean Dalby Clift says that people not only add their own interpretations to symbols, they also create personal symbols that represent their own understanding of their lives: what she calls "core images" of the person.
+Jean Dalby Clift says that people not only add their own interpretations to symbols, but they also create personal symbols that represent their own understanding of their lives: what she calls "core images" of the person.
 Clift argues that symbolic work with these personal symbols or core images can be as useful as working with dream symbols in psychoanalysis or counseling.